 Tables should be used to support the data records, and should clearly indicate the samples and subjects (study inputs), their provenance, and the experimental manipulations performed on each (please see Tables and Submitting Experimental Metadata, below).
 They should also specify the data output resulting from each data-collection or analytical step, should these form part of the archived record.

 Data records are reported in a single table including 5241 rows and 268 columns.
-Each row corresponds to as many as 42 comparisons (if all soil health indicators have data), and each column corresponds to one background information or soil health indicator.
+Each row corresponds to as many as 42 comparisons (if all soil health indicators have data), and each column corresponds to one detail of background information or one soil health indicator.
 The names, attributes, and description of the background information and soil health indicators are shown in Table 1 and Table 2, respectively.
 Background information columns are grouped by categories further denoted as “attributes” (Table 1).
 Detailed description on each background information and soil health indicator can be found in Table 1 and Table 2.

 Technical Validation